 - libAIMReader,

-- $\bullet \ \texttt{libImageGaussianSmooth} \ \texttt{and} \\$
+- libImageGaussianSmooth, and

 - libN88ModelReader.

 They are now loaded, and you should be able to read to corresponding file formats.
-For more convenient future use, you may want to select Auto Load for each.
-To do this, click on the arrow beside the plugin in the Plugin Manager, and make sure that Auto Load is selected.
+You may want to select Auto Load for each plugin so that you don't need to load them every time you open Paraview.
+To do this, click the drop-down arrow beside the plugin in the Plugin Manager, and make sure that Auto Load is selected.
 This is shown in Figure 2.